Luis Garcia Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Guardians pitching staff ranks 22nd in MLB.
+- The pitching staff for the Guardians has a collective 8.2 K/9, which ranks 24th in MLB.

-- The Guardians' 4.16 team ERA ranks 13th across all MLB pitching staffs.
+- The Guardians have the 11th-ranked team ERA among all MLB pitching staffs (4.08).

-- Guardians pitchers combine to give up the eighth-fewest home runs in baseball (11 total, 0.8 per game).
+- Guardians pitchers combine to give up the sixth-fewest home runs in baseball (12 total, 0.9 per game).

-- Quantrill (0-1) starts for the Guardians, his third of the season.
+- Plesac (0-0) makes the start for the Guardians, his third of the season.

-- In his last time out on Saturday, the right-hander tossed five innings against the Seattle Mariners, giving up three earned runs while surrendering seven hits.
+- The right-hander last pitched on Sunday against the Seattle Mariners, when he threw seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.